survivejs/react-book/manuscript/13_styling_react.md

 ![Stylus](images/stylus.png)

-Stylus is a Python inspired way to write CSS.
-Besides providing an indentation based syntax, it is a full-featured preprocessor.
+[Stylus](https://learnboost.github.io/stylus/) is a Python inspired way to write CSS.
+Besides providing an indentation based syntax, it is a full-featured processor.
 When using Webpack, you can use [stylus-loader](https://www.npmjs.com/package/stylus-loader) to Stylus within your project.
 Configure as follows:

 ```javascript
 {